ansible/community/MEETINGS.md

   * Open discussion driven by the group

 ## Testing Working Group
-*In the process of being setup, poke gundalow directly for info.*
+Group focusing in improving testing across Ansible.

-Please subscribe to the Agenda ticket to be informed of when the meetings start, and to add any topics to the discussion.
+Please subscribe to the Agenda ticket to informed of updates.
+Please dd any topics to the discussion.

  * Agenda [here](https://github.com/ansible/community/issues/114)